DianaOlympos/jekyll_softwaremaxims/_posts/2026-07-18-reviewing-ai-code.md

 ## The Limits Of Reviews

 Without going into some philosophical depth of reviewing as a practice, there is a glaring problem in this idea.
-From all the research we have (and if I am motivated, you should see a lot of links to references in the next paragraphs), we have learned, empirically a few things about code reviews.
+From all the research we have, we have learned, empirically a few things about code reviews.
 And the evidence is relatively solid here, within reasonable limits.
 You will see that these do not matter there.

 1. A review that last more than 1h is too long.
 2. A review that has to be effective cannot be more than 400LOC at a time, in